deytenit/Quetza/README.md

-# 5a0b - 2110.1  <soundrewrite>
+# 5a0b - 2110.2  <soundrewrite>
-Python discord bot.
+ Typescript discord bot.

 **Since discord.py has been archived and probably will be deprecated.
-This repo does the same.**
+This is a new breath for a bot.**

 ## Latest update